How to manually clear the DNS cache on a Mac computer running macOS Sierra or later?

 How to clear DNS cache on computers running on MacOS Sierra or later

-To begin the process, first launch the Terminal application by using spotlight, hit Command and Spacebar, or through finder going to Applications and then to Utilities.
-Next type in the following command, if possible copy and paste it or type it carefully since upper and lower case and space may result that your command became invalid. sudo killall -HUP mDNSResponder;say DNS cache has been flushed
+To begin the process, launch the Terminal application by using Spotlight.
+Press Command and Spacebar, or through finder, go to Applications and then Utilities.
+Next, type the following command (if possible, copy-and-paste or type it carefully, since upper/lower case and space errors will invalidate the command): sudo killall -HUP mDNSResponder;say DNS cache has been flushed

-Press the return key and enter your administrator account password to confirm your action, because you're using the sudo (super user) permissions.
-Further, you have to wait a few moments until you hear an audio alert, announcing that DNS cache has been flushed when process completes.
-This process will help you to achieve the effect of your changes you made to DNS settings or /etc/ host files.
+Press the return key and, since you are using the sudo (super user) permissions, enter your administrator account password to confirm the action.
+Wait a few moments until you hear an audio alert announcing that the DNS cache has been flushed when process completes.
+This will apply the changes made to DNS settings or /etc/ host files.

 Alternative method to reset DNS cache on Mac computers

-What is more, sometimes you may need to quit and relaunch any active applications that are using DNS or network, such as Safari, Chrome, Firefox, Opera, sFTP, SSH and any similar tasks relying on domain name correspondence.
-Rarely this particular command may end up failing, but this is not a big deal, since there is an alternative command which is available in newer versions (Sierra 10.12.3 and above) of macOS.
-Type in:
+In some cases, you might need to quit and relaunch any active applications that are using the DNS or network such as Safari, Chrome, Firefox, Opera, sFTP, SSH and any similar tasks relying on domain name correspondence.
+This particular command can fail, but this is not a significant issue, since there is an alternative command available in newer versions (Sierra 10.12.3 and above) of macOS.
+Type the following:

 sudo killall -HUP mDNSResponder;sudo killall mDNSResponderHelper;sudo dscacheutil -flushcache;say MacOS DNS cache has been cleared

-Press the return key to execute, and confirm the action with administrator's password.
+Press the return key to execute, and confirm the action with the administrator's password.

-Note: this step is based on modern version of macOS such as Sierra 10.12 and newer.
-The methods on earlier versions varies slightly.
+Note: this step is based on modern version of macOS such as Sierra 10.12 and later.
+The methods on earlier versions vary slightly.